-This CLE webinar will discuss the first crucial steps for fund managers, investment advisers, broker-dealers and other participants in the investment fund industry to comply with Europe’s new data protection regulation.
+This CLE course will discuss the first crucial steps for fund managers, investment advisers, broker-dealers and other participants in the investment fund industry to comply with Europe’s new data protection regulation.
 The panel will examine contractual revisions and internal governance measures that controllers and processors of personal data should put in place now.

 - Changes from previous regulation